TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-createdropandmanageresources-elasticjobagents.md

 # create drop and manage resources/elastic job agents

-## Determining the casue of failure
+## Determining the cause of failure

 You can confirm the failure by issuing the following query in Sql Server Management Studio when connected to the job database.